 Calling all true chocolate lovers here!
 Get ready to bask in some refined sugar-free chocolate goodness.

 If you’re like me, you’ll agree that the best part of french silk pie is the rich chocolate mousse filling.
 Lighter than air, yet totally rich and chocolatey – that stuff is near to heaven.
 I don’t see that chocolate mousse much and it seemed a shame that it should be confined to pie.

 Now, if you’re still with me on this, we’ll also agree that brownies are… perfect.
 Brownies are perfect for endless flavor combinations with sturdy, dense bases.
 They are thick and chewy – perfect for chocolate mousse “frosting”.
 You agree, right?

-Imagine biting into this silky, chocolate mousse followed by a super fudge, dense chocolate brownie (that just happens to be gluten-free).
-These brownies are exactly what they appear to be – light, yet dense.
-Rich, yet sweet.
-And all made with all natural ingredients!
+Imagine biting into this silky, chocolate mousse followed by a super dense chocolate brownie (that just happens to be gluten-free).
+These brownies are exactly what they appear to be!
+And made with all natural ingredients!
 The powers of coconut sugar really shine in this dessert.
 Coconut sugar gets whipped into a dream for the chocolate mousse but then caramelizes for the gluten-free brownies.

 French Silk Brownies

 3 ounces unsweetened Chocolate, melted

-1 cup Neutral Oil (we use grape seed oil)
+1 cup Neutral Oil (like grape seed oil) or Butter, melted

 2 1/2 cups Coconut Sugar